envs-net/help/docs/impressum.md

 The [Impressum of envs.net](https://envs.net/impressum) is valid with the following:

-responsible according to § 5 TMG:
+responsible according to § 5 DDG:

 Sven Kinne ([~creme](https://envs.net/~creme/))<br />
 Bautzener Straße 6<br />